vrhax/MMM-Alexa/README.md

 Modify the `MMalexa.py` AND `MMalexaSkill.json` files accordingly.
 I added some very generic lists for testing.

-See https://pythonprogramming.net/testing-deploying-alexa-skill-flask-ask-python-tutorial/?completed=/headlines-function-alexa-skill-flask-ask-python-tutorial/ for creating an Alexa skill.
+See https://pythonprogramming.net/testing-deploying-alexa-skill-flask-ask-python-tutorial/?completed=/headlines-function-alexa-skill-flask-ask-python-tutorial/ for more info on how an Alexa skill is created, and how it interacts with your FLASK_ASK server.

 Cut/paste or upload the `MMalexaSkill.json`